-Dr. Vanesa Landrus is Professor of Spanish at Eastern Illinois University, where she teaches all levels of Spanish.
-She is the Coordinator of Latin American Studies, and member of the International Center for Global Diversity Council, International Education Council, Women Studies Advisory Board, and Latino Heritage Month Celebration Committee.
+Dr. Vanesa Landrus is Professor of Spanish at Eastern Illinois University, where she teaches all levels of Spanish and Latin American Studies.
+She is the President of the Midwest Association of Latin American Studies.
+At Eastern Illinois University, she is the Coordinator of Latin American Studies, and member of the Institute for Interdisciplinary Collaborations, International Education Council, and Latino Heritage Month Celebration Committee.
 She is also the leader of the Summer Study Abroad Program to Costa Rica and Argentina.

-Her scholarly work focuses on nineteenth century women essayist and their perception of politics, race, gender, body image, and social class.
-Her secundary research area is Latinx Studies.
+Her scholarly work focuses on Nineteenth Century women essayist and their perception of politics, race, gender, body image, and social class.
+Her secondary research area is Latinx Studies.
 She has presented at many national and international conferences.
-Her research has been published in Revista Iberomaericana, in the book Retomando la palabra: Las pioneras del XIX en diálogo con la crítica contemporáneaby Editorial Iberoamericana, and in ELADD, virtual collection of biographies and critical essays on Latin American Nineteenth Century Women Writers.
+Her research has been published in Revista Iberomaericana, in the book Retomando la palabra: Las pioneras del XIX en diálogo con la crítica contemporánea by Editorial Iberoamericana, and in ELADD, virtual collection of biographies and critical essays on Latin American Nineteenth Century Women Writers.

 Spring 2022 Office Hours: Face to face (Coleman 1355) and virtual Office Hours: MTWF 12 - 1:00 pm.
 Latin American and Latinx Studies Office Hour: M 10-11 am.
 Please send email (email@example.com) to schedule an appointment.
 Additional Office Hours by Appointment.

 Ph.D. in Spanish Literature and Cultural Studies, University of Illinois at Urbana-Champaign, awarded Spring 2007.